-No Barriers Here© was developed in 2019 by The Mary Stevens Hospice, Dudley Voices for Choice and an Arts Psychotherapist as a co-produced project to improve advance care planning and access to palliative and end of life care for people with learning disabilities.
-The team adopted a public health approach to palliative care aiming to explore a more equitable method for people with learning disabilities to participate in advance care planning conversations.
-A series of workshops were co-designed and delivered outside of the clinical environment using arts-based methods.
-The workshops guided people through the core principles of advance care planning conversations with participants invited to collaborate towards a large community alternative advance care plan quilt and a film.
+No Barriers Here was developed in 2019 by The Mary Stevens Hospice, Dudley Voices for Choice and an Arts Psychotherapist as a co-produced project to improve advance care planning and access to palliative and end of life care for people with learning disabilities.
+The team adopted a public health approach to palliative care aiming to explore a more equitable method for people with learning disabilities to participate in advance care planning.
+A series of workshops were co-designed and co-delivered outside of the clinical environment using arts-based methods.
+The workshops guided people through the core principles and topics of advance care planning with participants invited to collaborate towards a large community advance care plan and a film.
 The programme, funded by the Masonic Charitable Foundation and managed by Hospice UK, was awarded Hospice UK ‘Innovation in Tackling Inequalities Award’ 2021 and finalists for The National Learning Disabilities and Autism Awards 2021 and NHS Improvement Awards in the ‘Improving in Co-production’ category.

-In April 2021, The Mary Stevens Hospice was awarded funding by NHS Charities Together for a research study and education programme to improve care at the end of life for Black, Asian and ethnic populations within the Black Country using No Barriers Here©.
-In Partnership with The Dudley Group NHS Foundation Trust and in co-production with people from Black, Asian and ethnic communities the study includes No Barriers Here© advance care planning workshops to address inequalities for people who may be excluded due to identity, culture, ethnicity or race.
+In April 2021, The Mary Stevens Hospice was awarded funding by NHS Charities Together for a research study and education programme to improve care at the end of life for Black, Asian and ethnic populations within the Black Country using No Barriers Here.
+In Partnership with The Dudley Group NHS Foundation Trust and in co-production with people from Black, Asian and ethnic communities the study includes No Barriers Here advance care planning workshops to address inequity for people who may be excluded due to identity, culture, ethnicity or race.

 A facilitator training programme is available for healthcare professionals.